๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 Q: What are the best hydration tips during exercise?

-A: Drink water before, during, and after workouts.
-Use electrolyte-rich fluids for intense activity or hot climates.
+A: Drink before, during, and after workouts.
+For intense activity, include electrolyte-rich fluids.

 References

-3. National Academies of Sciences, Engineering, and Medicine (2020).
+• National Academies of Sciences, Engineering, and Medicine.
+(2020).
 Dietary Reference Intakes for Water.

 I'm a blogger and writer at "flawless care 71", sharing tips and unique content about drawing and fitness.